jethornton/flexgui/docs/source/labels.rst

 `start_line_lb`

-Axis machine position labels no offsets
+Axis machine position labels no offsets, displays a float and precision can be specified.

 .. csv-table:: Machine Position Status Labels
    :width: 100%